 I always play around with colors and fonts to come up with the perfect pin.
 When designing pins, I try to use different fonts within the pin and a color scheme.
 I make sure all my pins have the same “theme.”
 Branding your pins so they all have a similar theme is important because readers will then be able to recognize your pins at first glance.
 Plus it looks much more cohesive.
 It creates an identity for your blog that matches with who you are and what your business is all about.

 Once you’re done with your design, all that’s left is to name the design and download it to your computer.
-Then just upload it straight to Pinterest and you are all set up with a super easy pin from Canva!
+Then just upload it straight to Pinterest or schedule your pin with an automation tool such as Tailwind or BoardBooster.
+Now you are all set up with a super easy pin from Canva!

 Want to see Canva in action?